Yom Tov guide · this fall 5787 / 2026

 Yamim Noraim davening is long, and children's capacity for it is limited.
 Every frum-oriented Jerusalem hotel runs a Yamim Noraim youth program — supervised play, age-appropriate davening, Yom Kippur lunch for younger-than-bar-mitzvah children.
 The specifics vary hotel to hotel.
 We confirm what your hotel is offering for your children's ages before you book.

-For Yamim Noraim, all four of our hotels work — the right choice depends on your family's kashrus standard, which shul's davening style you're walking to, and how much communal-Yom Tov-program feel vs. private-quiet you're looking for.
+For Yamim Noraim, all four of the kosher hotels in Jerusalem we book work — the right choice depends on your family's kashrus standard, which shul's davening style you're walking to, and how much communal-Yom Tov-program feel vs. private-quiet you're looking for.
 Yirmiyahu 33 and Prima Palace are strictly-chareidi with serious programs; Haneviim Boutique runs a smaller, quieter Yamim Noraim experience; Jerusalem Gate works for larger extended-family groups.

 Romema